1. Home

 You also get extra template variables to customize templates through the Extra Template Variable add-on.
 To know more about it, view the Extra Template Variables Documentation

-List of Template Variables
+List of Core Template Variables (Free)

 %POINT_SCORE% – This is used to show the number of points a user earned during the quiz.
 For example: